githublyk/FollowMe/writeup_report.md

 ##### 2. Up Sampling (Transposed Convolution)
-The up sampling operation is basicly a reverse convolution.
+The up sampling operation is basically a reverse convolution.
 Therefore, the differentiability property is preserved.
-The upsampling layers are used to decode the encoded image layer by layer.
+The up-sampling layers are used to decode the encoded image layer by layer.

 ##### 3. Skip Connections
-Use infromation from multiple resoulution scales.
+Use information from multiple resolution scales.
 This result in the network to be able to make more precise segmentation decisions.
 In addition, the lost information during encoding can be retained back.
 In the decoder layers, the output of the previous layer and the corresponding encoding layer or the input layer are concatenated.
 During this operation, the connections are skipped and the two nonconsecutive layers are connected.

 ##### 4. Encoder
 Series of convolutional layers.
 The goal of the encoder is to extract features from the image.
 These features provide information for classification.
-They contain the pixelwise information and the relations between neighbor pixels.
+They contain the pixel wise information and the relations between neighbor pixels.

+The purpose of the encoder layers is to represent the data with less information as in the compression.
+However, encoders in neural networks usually can not achieve this without losing information.

+Encoding is looking closely at the picture.
+This result in narrowing down the scope and the loss of the bigger picture.
+Once the encoder loses this information, decoding the encoded information cannot retrieve the original image.

+The below image from lesson shows an example of the encoding operation.

+![alt text][imagee1]

 ##### 5. Decoder
 The decoder up scales the output of the encoder.
 The resulting image has the same size with the input image.
 Since the encoded image provides information for classification, the decoder layers keep this information and the resulting image has classified pixels.

+During the up-scaling process, decoding the output is not sufficient, because the encoder had lost the details of the original image.
+Decoder layers can recover this details by using the input to the corresponding encoder layer.
+"Skip Connections" section explains this operation.
+The effect of "Skip Connections" is given in the following image.
+It helps to recover the image in high resolution.

+![alt text][imagee2]

 #### Encoder (encoder_block)
 There are 2 encoder layers.
 First one has 32 filters and the second has 64 filters.
 They consist of separable convolution layers.
-##### Separable Convoulution (separable_conv2d_batchnorm)
+##### Separable Convolution (separable_conv2d_batchnorm)
 Contains two operations SeparableConv2DKeras, and BatchNormalization.
 SeparableConv2DKeras function uses the following inputs:
 * provided filter size (32, 64)